ucsb-igert/nsc/doc/report.md

    state consists of view counts from the years 2008 through 2011.
 This network consists of 15,148,210 nodes and 2,434,781 edges.

-Each of these datasets are also documented in their respective directories under `data/`.
+These datasets are also documented in their respective directories under `data/`.

-## Reduction

 Additionally, each of these datasets were reduced to 1000 nodes each.
 The script that does this is `reduce.py` under `tools/`.
 It works by choosing a random node